0xInfection/Bludger/examples/basic-python.md

 ### Usage:
 Lets see a simplified usage of things:

-> __NOTE:__ If you already have a repository up on github, jump to the third step directly.
+> __NOTE:__ If you already have a repository up on github with your scripts in it, jump to the third step directly.

 - Create a new repository `pythontest` and clone it locally under `custom/` folder.
     ```bash